Paul Cebar: Radio

 Cebar began guesting on local musician Steve Cohen's show on WMSE radio in Milwaukee in the early 1980s.
-At the suggestion of another DJ there, he applied for, and received his own show, which he has hosted since 1985.
-The show runs on Wednesdays from 9:00 a.m. - noon.
-In the late 1980s, he also began hosting a show on Sunday afternoons on WYMS in Milwaukee, which ran until the station changed its format in 2002.
+At the suggestion of another DJ there, Cebar applied for and received his own show, which he has hosted since 1985.
+The show runs on Wednesdays from 9 a.m. to noon.
+In the late 1980s, Cebar also began hosting a show on Sunday afternoons on WYMS in Milwaukee, which ran until the station changed its format in 2002.